wpbrown/oakproxy/README.md

 ## Service Account Rights

 There are 2 build types available: `net472` is dependent on .NET Framework 4.7.2 being installed and `core22` is dependent on the .NET Core 2.2 runtime being installed.
 Due to limitations in .NET Core, the `core22` build requires the service account to have the 'Act as part of the operating system user right on the server hosting OAKProxy.
 If this is not permissible in your environment, stick with the `net472` build type.

+# Identity Translation

+There are 2 Azure AD identity types that OAKProxy will translate to domain identities: user principals and application service principals.

+## Users

+In the simplest scenario, the domain is being synchronized to Azure AD by Azure AD Connect.
+The Azure AD UPN is equivilant to the AD DS UPN.
+The `upn` claim of the incoming access JWT token will simply be looked up in AD DS.

+Not all environments use the AD DS UPN to populate the Azure AD UPN (e.g. AD `mail` attribute is sometimes used for the cloud UPN).
+This is known as [alternate login ID](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/configuring-alternate-login-id).
+In this scenario you must configure [optional claims](#optional-claims-for-alternate-logon-id) for each of your applications.
+This will cause Azure AD to include the `onprem_sid` claim in the access token.
+OAKProxy will use this claim to look up the user in AD DS by their SID.

+## Applications

+TODO

 # Deployment Scenarios